amanta-org/messenger-backend/README.md

 ## ⚠️ SPECIAL NOTICE

-At the moment, we have used this simple code for our clients to do their basic work, but the goal is to migrate to <a href="https://github.com/tinode/chat">tinode</a>, so if you are a programmer familiar with go, you can help us implement tinode.
+At the moment, we have used this simple code for our clients to do their basic work, but the goal is to migrate to <a href="https://github.com/tinode/chat">tinode</a>, so if you are a programmer familiar with go, you could help us to implement tinode.

 ## 🍃 How to Setup&Run